 As both a single father and college student, Adam Wade stands as living proof that a quality education can be attained by anyone.
 Adam says the personable attitude and willingness of CFR professors to support their students has "helped tremendously" in pursuing his educational goals and dreams.
 Adam is a senior in forestry from Scooba, Mississippi, planning to continue learning about nature and responsible natural resource management all the way through graduate school.

-Allison Purdue is a sophomore wildlife, fisheries and aquaculture major from Marietta, Georgia.
+Allison Purdue is a senior wildlife, fisheries and aquaculture major from Marietta, Georgia.
 Allison loves the passion that everyone in CFR has about their field of study.
 Allison recounts how the CFR family welcomed her during her first year and made her feel right at home.

 Allison chose wildlife, fisheries and aquaculture because she has always been interested in the environment and wildlife.
 In the future she would like to educate the public, particularly children, on the importance of conservation.

 Despite the College of Forest Resources being an educational leader in its field, education is not where the advantages end, as Daniel West, a junior forestry major can attest.
 Many CFR students participate in the Forestry Club as well as the Society of American Foresters, both of which offer incredible and meaningful opportunities for their members.
 Daniel points to reaching the top of a poplar pole during Forestry Club's annual and anxiously-awaited conclave, as well as the networking opportunities built into SAF's annual convention.

 "It's practicing these skill—interviewing and axe-throwing alike—that allows us to become well-versed in them and ready for the job.
 That's one of the major reasons MSU and CFR produce incredible foresters," Daniel said.